Telmessos: History

+Late Bronze Age

+The Hittite name was Kuwalapašša, while the Lycian name was Telebehi.

-The city was known as Kuwalapašša by the Hittites and Telebehi by the Lycians.
-According to the annals of Hattusili III, the city was a part of Lycia (which was known as Lukka at the time) and conquered by the Hittites.
+In the 13th century BC, the Annals of Hattusili III mentions the city as a part of Lukka (Lycia) and conquered by the Hittites.
 Another Hittite document mentions the cities of Kuwalapašša and Dalawa sent aid to Hittites during the war against Iyalanda.

+Iron Age

 Telmessos was a flourishing city in the west of Lycia, on the Gulf of Fethiye.
-It was famed for its school of diviners, consulted among others by the Lydian king Croesus, prior to declaring war against Cyrus, and by Alexander the Great, when he came to the town after the siege of Halicarnassus.
+It was famed for its school of diviners, consulted among others by the Lydian king Croesus, prior to declaring war against Cyrus.

 Telmessos was a member of the Delian League in the 5th century BC.
-It was taken by Alexander in 334 BC.
+It was taken by Alexander the Great in 334 BC, when he came to the town after the siege of Halicarnassus.

+Middle Ages

 Telmessos was renamed Anastasiopolis in the 8th century AD, apparently in honour of Emperor Anastasios II, but this name did not persist.
 The city came to be called Makri, after the name of the island at the entrance to the harbor.
 This name is attested for the first time in 879 AD.

 However, an inscription of the 7th century found in Gibraltar and bearing the ethnonym "Makriotes" (from Makri) may indicate an earlier existence of name Makri.

 Its ruins are located at Fethiye.